Jason2Brownlee/CleanFixedQuakeC/README.md

     * Never switch to lightning gun with backpack pickup when underwater.
 * **Technical Fixes**: Fixes reported by QuakeC compilers, good practices, and consistency, e.g.:
     * Removal of unused .qc files, unused global variables, and unused local variables.
-    * Fixed compiler warnings like incorrect function definitions.
+    * Fixed compiler warnings like bad function definitions and missing return values.
-    * Missing return values, missing function arguments, and uninitialized variables.
+    * Rationalized code formatting for consistency like indenting and comment placement.

 All changes were made with the intent of **not adding functionality** (this is not a mod) and **making minimal changes** (to make diff's with other code bases easy).